-If any person or group (other than the limited partners of Black Stone Minerals Company, L.P. ("BSMC") prior to our initial public offering; their transferees; persons who acquired their units with the prior approval of the Board of the General Partner; holders of Series B preferred units in connection with any vote, consent, or approval of the Series B preferred units as a separate class; and persons who own 15% or more of any class as a result of any redemption or purchase of any other person's units or similar action by us or any conversion of the Series B preferred units at our option) beneficially owns 15% or more of any class of common units or preferred units as of the Record Date, that person or group will not be entitled to notice of, nor to vote at, the Annual Meeting.
+If any person or group (other than the limited partners of Black Stone Minerals Company, L.P. ("BSMC") prior to our initial public offering; their transferees; persons who acquired their units with the prior approval of the Board; holders of preferred units in connection with any vote, consent, or approval of the preferred units as a separate class; and persons who own 15% or more of any class as a result of any redemption or purchase of any other person's units or similar action by us or any conversion of the preferred units at our option) beneficially owns 15% or more of any class of common units or preferred units as of the Record Date, that person or group will not be entitled to notice of, nor to vote at, the Annual Meeting.